SickanK/sickmath/README.md

 The library currently only have a fast and scalable Vector and Matrix implementation.

 ## Todo
+- [ ] Rename HeapVector to LargeVector and InlineVector to SmallVector
 - [ ] Finalize the Vector and Matrix implementation
 - [ ] Write missing Documentation
 - [ ] Add missing Tests